nautobot/nautobot/nautobot/docs/installation/upgrading-from-nautobot-v1.md

 |----------------|----------------------|--------------------------------------|
 | `/api/status/` | `rq-workers-running` | Removed as RQ is no longer supported |

+### Removed Versioned Endpoints and Serializers

+Nautobot 2.0 removes support for 1.X versioned REST APIs and their Serializers.
+Requesting [older API versions](../rest-api/overview.md#versioning) will result in a `400 Bad Request` error.

+**Endpoints Affected:**

+- `/api/dcim/interfaces`
+- `/api/ipam/ip-addresses`
+- `/api/extras/custom-fields`
+- `/api/extras/jobs`
+- `/api/extras/tags`
+- `/api/virtualization/interfaces`

+Please ensure you are using the latest representations of request/response representations as seen in the API docs or Swagger.

 ### Replaced Endpoints

 These endpoints `/ipam/roles/`, `/dcim/rack-roles/` and `/dcim/device-roles/` are no longer available.
 Instead,  use the `/extras/roles/` endpoint to retrieve and manipulate `role` data.